nus-cs2103-AY2324S2/ip/docs/README.md

 {TODO_DESCRIPTION}`, `{TODO_DESCRIPTION}` is a parameter which can be used as `todo read book`.
 - Commands are **case-insensitive** but parameters are **case-sensitive**. e.g. both `todo read book` and `TODO read book` will add a new todo task named 'read book' while `todo read BOOK` will add a new todo task named 'read BOOK'.
-- After adding or deleting a new task, Homie will remind you of the number of tasks remaining in your task list.
+- After adding or deleting a task, **Homie** will remind you of the number of tasks remaining in your task list.

 ### Adding todo